 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

+is a condition that causes blood to flow backward through the aortic valve to your left ventricle.
+This happens because the aortic valve does not close properly.
 The aortic valve is between the left ventricle and the aorta.
 The aorta is a blood vessel that pumps blood to your body.
 The aortic valve opens and closes to direct blood from your left ventricle to your aorta.
-Aortic regurgitation is when blood flows backward through the aortic valve to your left ventricle.
-This happens because the aortic valve does not close properly.

 Signs and symptoms: